 The report is divided into five sections: Section 1 introduces the evaluation process, Section 2 provides an overview of the Journey Through Hallowed Ground National Heritage Area, and Sections 3-5 each answer one of the evaluation questions listed above.
-This report was prepared on behalf of the National Park Service by PennPraxis' Urban Heritage Project at the University of Pennsylvania's Stuart Weitzman School of Design.
+PennPraxis' Urban Heritage Project at the University of Pennsylvania's Stuart Weitzman School of Design prepared this report on behalf of the National Park Service.
+The evaluation covers the years 2008-2021, it began in 2022 and concluded in 2023.
+The JTHG NHA was reauthorized in early 2023 while this evaluation was in progress.